This is a vignette to help you become familiar with using

 Notice that despite the sorting differences, both

-and data_w_id_reordered
+data_w_id and data_w_id_reordered have the

 same ID assignment.